dali-lab/build/milestones/index.md

 * Each team introduce project and competitive research (pitch format - what is exciting about this?)

 * [**Week 2: Research and Code Experiment**](week02/):<br>
-Take time in Step 2 to research products and users, and create personas.
+Take time in Week 2 to research products and users, and create personas.
 Conduct code experiment 1. <!--individual //todo @tim-->

 Wednesday Deliverable:
 * Share inspiration board / comparative